Global Trends 2025

 Higher Education

-As global business grows increasingly borderless and labor markets more seamless, education has become a key determinant of countries' economic performance and potential.
-Adequate primary education is essential, but the quality and accessibility of secondary and higher education will be even more important for determining whether societies successfully graduate up the value-added production ladder.
+Education has become a key determinant of countries' economic performance and potential.
+The quality and accessibility of secondary and higher education will be important for determining whether societies successfully climb the value-added production ladder.

 Demographics

-If current patterns of immigration and fertility continue, Western Europe could have 25 to 30 million Muslims by 2025.
-Ongoing societal and political tension over integration of Muslims is likely to make European policymakers increasingly sensitive to the potential domestic repercussions of any foreign policies for the Middle East.
+Western Europe could have 25 to 30 million Muslims by 2025.
+Ongoing tension over integration of Muslims is likely to make European policymakers increasingly sensitive to the Mideast.

-Although the Western paradigm separating religious and secular authority may still be less compelling to Muslim publics, a greater emphasis on economics and, most importantly, greater participation of women in the work force may spur new forms of progressive Islam.
+Although the Western paradigm separating religious and secular authority may still be less compelling to Muslim publics, a greater emphasis on economics and greater participation of women in the work force may spur new forms of progressive Islam.

 Conflict